-Freliminary Remarks on the Microscopic Structure of Coal from East Scotland and South Wales, by Prof. Williamson, F.R.S., Owens College.-This subject will not be worked out until ten years, but he described layers of vascular tissue which can be constructed by the described layers of the state of the second state of the seco which can be separated layer by layer, while in other cases the charcoal layer on the surface of the coal and the organic structure is not capable of separation, and he stated that charcoal contains a tubular structure, like tissues of ordinary bark.
+Freliminary Remarks on the Microscopic Structure of Coal from East Scotland and South Wales, by Prof. Williamson, F.R.S., Owens College.-This subject will not be worked out until ten years, but he described layers of vascular tissue which can be separated layer by layer, while in other cases the charcoal layer on the surface of the coal and the organic structure is not capable of separation, and he stated that charcoal contains a tubular structure, like tissues of ordinary bark.
 The association of tissues resembles that of Cycadian plants; and referred to the genus Cordaites having been proved to belong to this group by M. Renault; the author has made nearly a thousand distinct observations on the structure of coal.
-Separates ordinary coal with large quantities of mineral charcoal, with macrospores of Lepidendroid plants filled up with myriads of microspores of Leptendroid plants filed up with spots, from the paraffine coals which do not contain these large macrospores.
-He divides coals into "Iso-sporous" coals and "Heterosporous" coals; both abound in Cordatics, which form the microspored the mineral charcoal.
+Separates ordinary coal with large quantities of mineral charcoal, with macrospores of Lepidendroid plants filled up with myriads of microspores which were certainly not floated to the spots, from the paraffine coals which do not contain these large macrospores.
+He divides coals into "Iso-sporous" coals and "Heterosporous" coals; both abound in Cordaites, which form the migral charge of the coals. the mineral charcoal.